 - How to be your own best friend by choosing happiness, loving yourself, and not overlooking your shortcomings

-Listen in to hear a true, horrifying story from a woman who lived through repeated abuse, from her father pulling her up the stairs by the hair, to foster home abuse by other girls.
+Listen to a true, horrifying story from Shaune Arnold, an attorney who lived through repeated abuse, from her father pulling her up the stairs by the hair, to foster home abuse by other girls.

 "Happiness is found along the way, not at the end of the road."